 Before sending money to any private landlord, verify the following:

 Legitimate private landlords will meet you at the property and provide a written lease.
+If you are considering a roommate arrangement to further reduce costs, brightplace's guide to renters insurance with roommates explains how shared living affects coverage.

 Using the standard 30 percent income guideline, a renter earning $3,000 per month should spend no more than $900 per month on rent.
 This is a guideline, not a hard rule.
 In high-cost markets, renters often spend 35 to 40 percent of gross income on rent, which means less flexibility elsewhere in the budget.
+For context on how hourly wages translate to rent ceilings, see brightplace's guide to rent affordability on $18 an hour.

 Even without a deposit, factor in first month's rent, any application fees, utility setup costs, and moving expenses.
 The total move-in cost is rarely zero.
 For a detailed cost calculator, see brightplace's breakdown of your true monthly cost.